SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

 Decrypting a New Table
 ----------------
-The following is the correct syntax for **decrypting** a new table:
+The following is the correct syntax for **decrypting** a table:

 .. code-block:: console

    SELECT * FROM TABLE;

-The following is an example of decrypting a new table:
+The following is an example of decrypting a table:

 .. code-block:: console